-The physical size and weight of the Fujifilm X-E2S and the Fujifilm X-T2 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X-E2S and the Fujifilm X-T2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2S – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (26 percent) than the Fujifilm X-E2S.
 Moreover, the X-T2 is substantially heavier (45 percent) than the X-E2S.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the X-E2S does not feature any corresponding weather-sealing.